Joel Thiessen, PhD, MA, BA

-My teaching and research interests position me to speak and consult about religion and culture in Canada, practical and theological responses for churches in twenty-first century Canada, comparing religion in Canada and the United States (particularly in evangelical settings), youth and religion, social problems and inequality, and survey construction and design.
+My teaching and research interests position me to speak and consult about congregations, religious nones, millennials, why people leave the church and will they ever come back, youth/millennials and religion, comparing religion in Canada and the United States (particularly in evangelical settings), practical and theological responses for churches in twenty-first century Canada, social problems and inequality, and survey construction and design.
 In the past I have spoken in a variety of settings, including denominational leader meetings, church board and leadership consultations, congregational settings, small group gatherings, youth leader conferences, and teen or young adult retreats.

 Recent Conference Presentations

-2016.
-“Flourishing Congregations in Canada: Preliminary Observations.”
-Conference Presentation (with Arch Wong) for Society for the Scientific Study of Religion Annual Meeting in Atlanta, GA.
+2019.
+“Religious Nones and Civic Engagement in Canada” (with Sarah Wilkins-Laflamme) for Canadian Society for the Scientific Study of Religion Annual Meeting in Vancouver, BC.